segfly-oss/graml/README.md

 Graml currently has the following limitations:

 #### 1. Vertices must be unique
-Graml does not support multiple vertices with the same name.
+Graml does not support multiple vertices with the same name in accordance with the Yaml specifcation.
+(sections 3.1.1 and 3.2.1)

 ```yaml
 graph: